nkcoder/daniel-space/app/docs/kafka/kafka_core_concepts/page.md

 1. **Kafka is a commit log:** The append-only design enables sequential I/O, simple replication, and time travel capabilities.

+2. **Brokers form clusters:** Each broker stores partitions and handles client requests.
+Any broker can serve as a bootstrap server for cluster discovery.

-2. **Topics organize, partitions parallelize:** Topics provide logical grouping; partitions enable horizontal scaling and parallel processing.
+3. **Topics organize, partitions parallelize:** Topics provide logical grouping; partitions enable horizontal scaling and parallel processing.

-3. **Keys determine partition assignment:** Records with the same key always go to the same partition, guaranteeing per-key ordering.
+4. **Keys determine partition assignment:** Records with the same key always go to the same partition, guaranteeing per-key ordering.

-4. **Segments are the storage unit:** Each partition is divided into segments with index files for fast offset and timestamp lookups.
+5. **Producers control durability:** The `acks` setting determines the trade-off between throughput and data safety.

+6. **Consumer groups enable scaling:** Multiple consumers in a group share the workload, with each partition assigned to exactly one consumer.

+7. **Offsets track progress:** Understanding committed offset vs. current position is crucial for debugging consumer issues.

+8. **Delivery semantics matter:** At-least-once with idempotent processing is the recommended approach for most applications.

-5. **Two retention strategies:** Delete (time/size-based) removes entire segments; Compact (key-based) keeps only the latest value per key.
+9. **Two retention strategies:** Delete (time/size-based) removes entire segments; Compact (key-based) keeps only the latest value per key.

-6. **Offsets are consumer position:** Understanding log start offset, committed offset, and log end offset is crucial for debugging consumer issues.

-7. **Partition count is permanent:** You can increase partitions but never decrease them — choose wisely based on throughput and parallelism needs.
+10. **Partition count is permanent:** You can increase partitions but never decrease them — choose wisely based on throughput and parallelism needs.

+---

 ## References